 What Is Clipping In Hockey?

-Clipping in hockey is a penalty that is called when a player purposefully leaves their feet or lowers their body to initiate contact with an opposing player at or below the knees.
+Clipping in hockey is a penalty called when a player purposefully leaves their feet or lowers their body to initiate contact with an opposing player at or below the knees.

 Most commonly, a player called for clipping will be given a minor penalty.
 This means the player will be forced to sit in the penalty box for two minutes.
-During those two minutes, the defenders team will be a man down with only five players on the ice.
+During those two minutes, the offending player’s team will be a man down with only four skaters on the ice.

-Clipping will be considered a major penalty if the player who was clipped suffers injuries in any form.
-Major penalties result in a greater five minute infraction, and the offender's team will be a man down while the player serves the penalty.
+Clipping can be considered a major penalty if the player who was clipped suffers injuries in any form.
+Major penalties result in a greater five-minute stay in the penalty box, and the offender’s team will be a man down while the player serves the penalty.

 What is the difference between a clipping penalty and a hip check in hockey?